 In addition to an expansion of investigative movies, several of 2019’s most iconic films directly addressed America’s class divide, none so eagerly as Joker, but much more competently in Us and Parasite, which is South Korean but goes out of its way to evoke the U.S. Best I can tell, these films are in reaction mostly to the 2016 election, when Bernie Sanders brought explicitly Marxist philosophies about unchecked capitalism leading to mass suffering, something many Americans can give personal examples of, back into the mainstream.
 With President Donald Trump giving even deeper tax cuts to wealthholders and Sanders in line to face him directly in this year’s election, expect to only see more of this outrage expressed in film in the coming years.

 A new American wave

-The numbers for each of these second offerings don’t make a great argument for this as most of these movies made less than their predecessors, but there’s such a wide variety of differences between each release that direct comparisons aren’t really worth much, but each of these movies used their directors as selling points.
+The numbers for each of these second offerings don’t make a great argument for this, as most of these movies made less than their predecessors, but there’s such a wide variety of differences between each release that direct comparisons aren’t really worth much.
+The point is that each of these movies used their directors as selling points.

 The auteurs are still here, and new ones are still finding ways to make it in Hollywood.
-Maybe some of them will focus their efforts on television, like Peele, or sign deals with Netflix like Mike Flanagan and ply their trade on the small screen.
+Maybe some of them will focus their efforts on television, like Peele, or sign deals with Netflix and ply their trade on the small screen like Mike Flanagan.
 There are still good people pushing this art form forward, even if their work won’t play for the great halls of the past century.
 That’s a comforting thought.